evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 ## Infotainment

 One type of sound system is available for the Lucid Air Dream Edition Range.
-With the Surreal Sound System, you get NULL amplifier channels and 21 speakers with a max system output of  watts.
+With the Surreal Sound System, you get 21 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 3 USB-C connections as standard.
-The models is equipped with 1 USB-A connections as standard.
+The model has 1 USB-A connections as standard.
 ## Lights

 The standard headlights use LED technology.